Posted on: July 31, 2025

 OSHA 30 expiration really depends on where you work and why you need the training in the first place.

-So, How Long Is an OSHA 30 Certification Good For?
+How Long Is OSHA 30 Good For?

 You need to ask your employer or check local law for when your OSHA 30 card expires.
 It varies a lot.